CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 - For Device ID, choose a unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_` e.g.: my_new_device, device_1.
-- For Device Name, give any name you desire according to the device.
+- For `Device Name`, give any name you desire according to the device.
-  - For Device Description, add the description as desired.
+- For `Device Description`, add the description as desired.
-  - For MAC Version, select MAC V1.0.2
+- For `MAC Version`, select MAC V1.0.2
-  - For PHY Version, select PHY V1.0.2 REV B
+- For `PHY Version`, select PHY V1.0.2 REV B
-  - For Frequency Plan, select Europe 863-870 MHz, (or the Frequency Plan you are currently in)
+- For `Frequency Plan`, select Europe 863-870 MHz, (or the Frequency Plan you are currently in)
-  - For Network Server Address, put the URL of your deployment.
+- For `Network Server Address`, put the URL of your deployment.
 For example: `https://thethings.example.com/`
-  - For Application Server Address, put the same as the domain above.
+- For `Application Server Address`, put the same as the domain above.
-  - For Activation Mode, select Over The Air Activation (OTAA)
+- For `Activation Mode`, select Over The Air Activation (OTAA)
-  - For Join EUI, put any 16 character string which will work as App EUI in Arduino Sketch.
+- For `Join EUI`, put any 16 character string which will work as App EUI in Arduino Sketch.
-  - For Dev EUI, use the Dev EUI from the device information retrieved in the &quot;Get your Device Information section&quot;.
+- For `Dev EUI`, use the Dev EUI from the device information retrieved in the `Get your Device Information` section.
+- For `External Join Server`, uncheck the box.

->Note: The frequency plan may vary based on the country you are in.
-Check for the appropriate frequency plan for your region [here](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans.html).
+>Note: The `Frequency Plan` may vary based on the country you are in.
+Check for the appropriate Frequency Plan for your region [here](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans.html).
+>Also, if the `External Join Server` is not disabled, you will not get `AppKey` in the device overview page.

 {{< figure src="001_adding_device.png" alt="Device registration page" >}}